neoncortex/bashed/README.md

 - editwindowty: used to open and find terminology windows;
 - editwindow: open/find windows;

+Also, some functions will come in pairs, for example: editappend, and \_editappend.
+These \_functions are used for auto completing the arguments of the functions, and should not be called directly.

 # org files:
 Bashed have it's own flavor of org.
 For now, there's only a subset of babel, described below.